logo

 Tiger Woods hits his tee shot on the 7th hole during the final round of the 2008 Masters

-The grandstands on 5 green are sneaky cool, it is usually not crowded and is a very quiet corner of the golf course.
-Just a peaceful spot if you need a few minutes to soak in the Tournament in serenity.
-And this is a hard hole, so you’re guaranteed to witness a variety of interesting things happening on and around the green, plus you can sort of catch the tee shots on 6.
+The grandstands on 5 green are sneaky cool.
+It's usually not crowded and is a very quiet corner of the golf course.
+It's a peaceful spot if you need a few minutes to serenely soak in the Tournament.
+This is a hard hole, so you’re guaranteed to witness a variety of interesting things happening on and around the green, plus you can sort of catch the tee shots on 6.

 Practice round bonus: the area between 17 green and 18 tee.
 Players will drop balls behind 17 green to practice navigating one of the scariest pitches on the course.
-And when they move up to that green to practice putting, just head to the 18th tee right behind you to get a good spot to watch them tee off in a few minutes.
+When they move up to that green to practice putting, just head to the 18th tee right behind you to get a good spot to watch them tee off a few minutes later.
 You can go back and forth like this for a few groups and it's great fun.

 Final tip: the beers are cheap, but there is nothing lamer than over-serving yourself.
 Don’t be that person.
 This ain’t the infield at the Preakness.
 Overdose on peach ice cream sammies, not frat sodas.